The Oregon Trail

 Day 5: Yellowstone National Park

 The next morning, I woke up early around 6am because I couldn’t fall back asleep.
 It was a beautiful morning so I went to go grab gas and a photo of the Roosevelt Arch at sunrise.
-Once we got ready for the day, we left around 9am, drove over to Roosevelt Arch, and then drove about 20 minutes to Mammoth to go get some breakfast at the Mammoth Terrace Grill
+Once we got ready for the day, we left around 9am, drove over to Roosevelt Arch, and then drove about 20 minutes to Mammoth to go get some breakfast at the Mammoth Terrace Grill.

 Mammoth Hot Springs